-Sometimes we’re encouraging you – our readers – to try a new, exotic ingredient; other times teaching you a new cooking technique; other times walking you step-by-step through a recipe that results in a wonderfully impressive dish!
+Sometimes we’re encouraging you – our wonderful readers – to try a new, exotic ingredient; other times we’re hoping to teach you a new cooking technique; and still other times we guide you step-by-step through a recipe that results in a wonderfully impressive dish!

-And, if you are like me, I often ate the rice pilaf that came out of a box with a pre-packaged seasoning mix.
+And, if you are like me, I often cooked the rice pilaf that came out of a box with a pre-packaged seasoning mix.
 Then Jack showed me how easy it is to make homemade rice pilaf – and I’ll never buy a boxed rice pilaf mix ever again!

-This rice pilaf recipe is actually one of the first dishes that Jack learned to cook back in school many years ago.
-It’s truly a wonderful, classic dish that anyone can make at home, and one that everyone should have in their recipe collection!Print
+This Rice Pilaf recipe is actually one of the very first dishes that Jack learned to prepare back in culinary school many years ago.
+It’s a wonderful, classic dish that anyone can make at home –and one that everyone should have in their recipe collection!

 Depending on the saltiness of the chicken stock you use for cooking, the addition of some additional salt may or may not be needed.